ten-protocol/foundation/governance-guidelines.md

 Controlling:
 3. One or more **Operators**, which provides reliable, performant and secure operation of any centralised infrastructure required by the stepwise approach to decentralisation set out in [Section 1.1](#11-introduction).
-4. One or more **Protocol Developers**, which provide software development services for Obscuro software, ensuring that it remains functionally rich, meeting the requirements set out by Participants, and secure to existing and emerging vulnerabilities.
+4. One or more **Protocol Developers**, which provide software development services for Ten software, ensuring that it remains functionally rich, meeting the requirements set out by Participants, and secure to existing and emerging vulnerabilities.

 Any change to the structure of the Foundation is a constitutional change, described in section 5.1.

 ## 3. Decision-Making Principles

-1. The Obscuro Network and Protocol are governed in a decentralised manner by the community.
+1. The Ten Network and Protocol are governed in a decentralised manner by the community.
 2. The community will make decisions and implement change according to the Governance Proposal rules set out in section 5, by putting forward and voting on proposals.
 3. There will be a threshold of voting participation, set out in section 6, which will permit voting on proposals.
 Voting will be on the basis of one eligible member, one vote, i.e. if utility token holding is used as a measure of participation, then voting power will not be proportional to the number of tokens held.